 Tretinoin starts working immediately, meaning you’ll start to get the benefits from the medication as soon as you apply it to your skin.
 However, it usually takes several months before you’ll see a noticeable improvement in your skin’s clarity and quality after using tretinoin.

-In one study, researchers observed a clear improvement in skin quality after participants applied topical tretinoin for 84 days.
+In one study, researchers observed a clear improvement in skin quality after participants applied topical tretinoin 0.025 percent for 84 days.

 After 84 days, the participants showed a significant improvement in supralabial wrinkles (facial wrinkles near the lips), the nasolabial fold area (“smile lines” or “laugh lines”) and pigmentation (dark or discolored patches of skin).

-Another study from 1990, which lasted for 12 weeks, showed “significant improvements in fine wrinkling around the eyes, crease lines around the mouth and cheeks, wrinkling on the dorsum of the hands and yellow discoloration” after treatment with tretinoin cream.
+Another study from 1990, which lasted for 12 weeks, showed “significant improvements in fine wrinkling around the eyes, crease lines around the mouth and cheeks, wrinkling on the dorsum of the hands and yellow discoloration” after treatment with tretinoin 0.05 percent cream when compared with placebo.

-In general, studies of topical tretinoin for anti-aging usually show results after two to four months of daily use.
+In general, the cited studies of topical tretinoin for anti-aging showed results after approximately two to three months of daily use.

 While tretinoin produces anti-aging results in as little as 84 days, it’s even more effective as a long-term wrinkle and aging prevention treatment.